japaneseTemmie/backup-tool/README.md

 - If copying to an external drive, ensure the connection to the drive is stable.

-- Symlinked files are handled by _only copying the file contents and metadata_ to the destination.
+- Symlinked files are handled by only copying the _file contents and metadata_ to the destination file.